t1m0thyj/omp-zowe-python-sdk-mentorship/Status Reports/Aaditya/Aaditya-Sinha-week6.md

 # Status Report

-## Week 05
+## Week 06

 Weekly report for: **Aaditya Sinha**

 ### What did you do last week?
-- Refactored the code and moved `validate_schema` method to `ConfigFile` class
+- Moved the validation log to `init_from_file` to validate schema automatically
-- Fixed the URI check to download `schema` from the internet
+- Fixed the tests
-- Fixed raising exceptions for validation errors
-- Fixed validator if there is no path given
+- Created the unit test(work in progress)

 #### Time (optional)
-- test: 1 hour 5 minutes
+- test: 2 hour 5 minutes
-- code: 13 hour 48 minutes
+- code: 15 hour 52 minutes
 - setup: NA

 ```mermaid